shubhamsark/shubhamsark.github.io/README.md

 ### Approach 1:

-The simple solution that comes to mind first would be to loop through from `low` to `high` and check which numbers yield a different result when divided by 2 →
+The simple solution that comes to mind first would be to loop through from `low` to `high` and check which numbers yields 1 when divided by 2 →

 - **Note:** If the modulo operator yields 1, in that case the number is odd and should be counted.